Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-83-singularity.md

 Fuck it.
 “Jump beacon away, let’s summon the HEAT.
 We’re done playing games.
 Status?”

 *“We’re booking it!”* Hoeff said over the radio, panting loudly.
-Then there was a loud hoot---
+Then there was a loud hoo-

 *“Deathbirds!”*